IronWarrior/DeterministicFloats-Unity-Rust/README.md

 ![Shows image of completed test of 2002084 operations with no errors.](https://i.imgur.com/CthVpgo.png)

 Tests normal numbers, denormal numbers, NaN and infinities, each against themselves and against each other.
 See all tests in the [DeterminismTest class](Unity/Assets/DeterminismTest.cs).
-It does **not** currently test the consistency of other operations, like hardware trigonometry (note that these can be implemented in software provided the basic operations are deterministic).
+It does **not** currently test the consistency of other operations, like hardware trigonometry (note that these can be implemented in software provided the basic operations are deterministic; see [Rapier](https://rapier.rs/) for an example of cross platform float determinism using this approach).

 ### Disclaimer